 How They Tie Together

+Did you know that white gold jewelry doesn’t get its shiny white color from the gold itself?
+That color actually comes from a thin coat of rhodium plating!
 White gold needs to be rhodium plated to achieve the beautiful white finish that we see on any new piece of white gold jewelry.
 Rhodium plating is like coloring your hair, only for jewelry.
 When you have grey hair, you get it colored.
 When color is recently added, your hair looks amazing!
 The same goes for your white gold jewelry.
 When you rhodium plate it, it will look like new again.
 How long the plating will last is based on daily activities and what elements it is exposed to.
-Let's get to understanding these two things a little better.
+Let’s get to understanding these two things a little better.

 What is White Gold?

 The first thing you need to know is that the element gold is only yellow.
 There is no isotope of gold that is white.
 So, then how do you get white gold?
-Engagement rings, wedding bands and jewelry are made with gold and other metal alloys.
+Engagement rings, wedding bands, and jewelry are made with gold and other metal alloys.
 Often the metals nickel and palladium are the bleaching agents for gold, giving you a whitish look.
-However in recent years, nickel is being used less frequently for white gold because of the possibility of an allergic reaction.
+However, in recent years, nickel is being used less frequently for white gold because of the possibility of an allergic reaction.

 What is Rhodium?